 College Years and My Twenties

-This section contains a storyline about my British university and athletics beyond college, covering throwing, Olympic weightlifting and highland games.
+This section contains a storyline about my recolections of British, university, and athletics beyond college.
+I cover throwing, Olympic weightlifting and highland games, not as a fact sheet but more of a memoir.
 For a quick view on my 2K discus progression feel free to scroll down and review the inserted table.

 My transition into the senior open ranks of athletics was smooth.
 From the age of sixteen I was already competing in the North of England Championships and the Inter-counties Championship, the latter was National competition in the spring and by seventeen was in the AAA’s National Championship.
 I remember one Manchester newspaper headline along the lines of Guy Dirkin beats Olympian Jeff Teal.
 Jeff was a very strong, burly, coal miner who was a 18M/60 ft+ shot putter and not really a discus thrower, so that was pretty unfair.
 By seventeen, I was in the best of the rest group, one down from the top discus throwers.
 It was good for me to compete in these big competitions, as there was never an abrupt transition from junior to senior ranks.